ZEISSER.COM

 Click here to read the full article

-BUILDING DIGITAL BRANDS
+BUILDING DIGITAL BRANDS April 2000

-Building Digital Brands was written in 2000 and, at a time when the most idiotic dot.com business plans were getting funded, attempted to provide a framework for designing a successful internet business.
+Building Digital Brands was written at a time when the most idiotic dot.com business plans were getting funded.
+The article attempts to provide a framework for designing a successful internet business.
 I believe a lot of it is still relevant today.
 The primary insight is that digital businesses need to be defined from the perspective of the user, not the service provider/producer.
 The core of the digital business should be a consumer promise, and the article provides a Maslow-type taxonomy (wikipedia.org/wiki/Abraham_Maslow) for what are generic consumer promises, namely convenience, achievement, fun and adventure, self-expression and recognition, belonging.
 It further argues that business builders need to align the promises they make to consumers, the web technologies necessary to deliver these promises online, and an economic model required to turn a profit.
 These three elements – the promise, the technologies, and the economic model – together form the inseparable components of a successful internet business.

 Click here to read the full article